Skip to main content

 Keypup manages two types of tokens:

-• App token: this is the token generated when you - as an admin - connect an app to Keypup.
+• App token: This is the token generated when you - as an admin - connect an app to Keypup.
 This token is only used to fetch and refresh data from projects you have connected.
 This token is never used in ad-hoc actions such as updating data in third-party apps.

-• Personal token: this is the token generated for each user when they link an identity (e.g. Login via GitHub).
+• Personal token: This is the token generated for each user when they link an identity (e.g., Login via GitHub).
 This token is used to perform ad-hoc actions such as commenting on a card from Keypup.
 Personal tokens ensure that actions performed in third-party apps from Keypup are properly attributed to the user they originate from and properly authorized by the third-party app.

 Did this answer your question?